1SoulJo/2020_DB_Java_Proj/README.md

 ## Project Description
 Project name **charTrader** is the combination of 2 words - Chart and Trader.
-The application offers various features that help users analyze stored data in timely manner.
+The application offers various features that help users analyze stored data in a timely manner.
 Also trading UI components help quick and easy ordering.

 ## Objectives